 Prof. Dr. Dr.h.c.
-David W. K. Yeung is Distinguished Research Professor and Head of Department of Economics and Finance at Hong Kong Shue Yan University, and Kantorovich Research Chair in Stochastic Differential Games and Co-director of Centre of Game Theory at Saint Petersburg State University.
+David W. K. Yeung is Distinguished Research Professor and Head of Department of Economics and Finance at Hong Kong Shue Yan University, and Director of SRS Consortium for Advanced Study in Cooperative Dynamic Games.
 He is also Distinguished Honorary Professor of Qingdao University - an honor he received along with Nobel laureates John Nash, Reinhard Selten, Robert Aumann and Lloyd Shapley.

 Yeung also serves as Director of the SRS Consortium for Advanced Study in Dynamic Cooperative Games -- a joint research initiative under the auspices of Saint Petersburg State University, Russian Academy of Sciences and Shue Yan University.
 He has held Faculty positions at Queen’s University, University of Hong Kong and National University of Singapore.

 Yeung obtained his BSocSc in economics and statistics from University of Hong Kong and his PhD in mathematical economics from York University.
 He studied in the Doctor of Sciences (Doktor Nauk – Continental European higher doctorate above PhD) program in applied mathematics at Saint Petersburg State University and was awarded the University’s highest degree of Dr.h.c. for his outstanding contributions in differential games.
 The Doktor Nauk program requires an average of 15 years to complete and the development of a new scientific field (in contrast with the PhD program which requires the development of a new topic).
 Saint Petersburg State University’s Dr h.c. has traditionally been conferred upon highly distinguished scientists and Nobel laureates.